jeffrpowell/listaway/TESTING.md

 ## Test Database

-Tests that require a database use a separate test database (`listaway_test`).
-The test helpers automatically:
+Tests that require a database use a completely separate test database (`listaway_test`).
+This approach provides several benefits:

+1. Complete isolation between development and test environments
+2. Independent schema management without risk of cross-contamination
+3. Ability to run tests without affecting development data
+4. Prevention of duplicate SQL schema definitions

+### Test Database Management

+The test environment is configured as follows:

+1. A separate dedicated PostgreSQL database (`listaway_test`)
+2. Using the same schema structure as the main application (`listaway` schema)
+3. Test helpers handle connections and clean up automatically

+Test helpers in `internal/testing/testhelper.go` manage the database connection:

-1. Connect to the test database
+- `SetupTestDB()`: Connects to the test database and prepares it for testing
-2. Run necessary setup
-3. Clean up after tests complete
+- `TeardownTestDB()`: Cleans up by closing connections
+- `CleanupTables()`: Truncates tables to provide a clean slate between tests

+The database initialization SQL is run during tests in the test database, ensuring consistent schema structure with production.

 ## Best Practices